jordankanter/AIO-Vue-Example/README.md

-# aio-vue
+# Adobe I/O Vue.js Example

-Welcome to my Adobe I/O Application!
+This application demostrates how to use [Vue.js](https://vuejs.org/) in an Adobe I/O application with [Coral Spectrum](https://github.com/adobe/coral-spectrum) as a UI library.

 ## Setup